-Twelve exceedances of turbidity and eleven exceedances of suspended solids were recorded at the Streams B and C. Exceedances were mainly due to silty runoff from insufficient temporary and mitigation measures provided on site.
-Exceedances were considered project related.
-Moreover, five exceedances of ammonia nitrogen were recorded at the Streams A, B & C and the downstream of the Fresh Water Inland Marsh.
-Eleven exceedances of nitrate were recorded at the Streams B & C and the downstream of the Fresh Water Inland Marsh.
-Fourteen exceedances of total inorganic nitrogen and twelve exceedances of chlorophyll a were recorded at the Streams A, B & C and the downstream of the Fresh Water Inland Marsh.
+Eleven exceedances of turbidity were recorded at Streams A, B and C. Eighteen exceedances of suspended solids were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
+Exceedances were mainly due to the natural variation of the fresh water and considered non-project related.
+Moreover, three exceedances of ammonia nitrogen were recorded at Stream B and the downstream of Fresh Water Inland Marsh.
+Twenty-five exceedances of nitrate nitrogen and twenty-six exceedances of total inorganic nitrogen were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
+Moreover, ten exceedances of chlorophyll a were recorded at Streams A, B and C. Exceedances were mainly due to the natural variation of the fresh water and considered non-project.